 - Tax-free income after age 591⁄2 if you have had the Roth IRA for at least five years.
 The five years begins with your first contribution to the Roth IRA.
-This includes annual contributions, conversion contributions and rollover contributions. - No required minimum distributions (RMDs).
+This includes conversion contributions and rollover contributions from Roth account balances in your 401(k), 403(b), or 457(b) to a Roth IRA. - No required minimum distributions (RMDs).
 You will never have to take distributions from the Roth IRA during your lifetime if you don't want to. - Tax-free access for beneficiaries after your death.
 Roth IRAs can be a tax-efficient way to transfer your wealth to your heirs because they generally provide tax-free income to the beneficiaries that inherit them.